 Another common way of buying NFTs is through a centralised exchange such as Binance or Crypto.com.
 Binance has an NFT marketplace where anyone can browse, buy, sell and trade a wide range of NFTs including digital art, in game items, virtual land and digital trading cards.
 Binance charge a 1% trading fee for their NFT marketplace which is a lot higher than their 0.01% trading fee for cryptocurrency trades on their exchange.
 View our Binance review.

 Crypto.com offered a similar feature, where customers can explore and trade digital collectibles.
 Learn more about this NFT marketplace on our 2022 Crypto.com Review Australia.

 The most popular destination for buying NFTs is on the OpenSea NFT marketplace.
 OpenSea provides the most extensive range of NFTs as users can create their own NFTs and sell them through the marketplace.
 Below, we’ve laid out the simple steps required to buy an NFT in Australia from OpenSea.

 Step 1: Sign up to a cryptocurrency exchange to buy Ethereum

 Only a few core cryptocurrencies can b used on Opensea such as Ethereum (ETH), Solana (SOL) and USDC.
 In this guide we will be using ETH to purchase NFTs but the process should not change no matter what asset you choose.

-You can buy Ethereum easily on a centralised exchange like Swyftx, Coinspot or Digital Surge.
+You can buy Ethereum easily on a centralised exchange like Coinspot or Swyftx.
 Simply create an account, verify your identity and deposit AUD to purchase Ethereum.
 Most Australian cryptocurrency exchanges support several deposit methods such as bank transfer and credit or debit card.

 It’s important to note, when creating an account for a crypto exchange, always use a password that is unique and is not the same as your password for your email or social media accounts.